 MSc and Postgraduate Diploma: should also include at least 6 credits from Year 4 Biology elective modules.
-GEMs: a GEM of 6 credits to be taken in year II

 8. Assessment

 Each module will carry 100 marks (i.e. expressed as %) and will be assessed as follows (unless otherwise specified):

 Assessment will be based on a written examination of 3-hour duration for 6 credit modules and 2-hour for 3 credit modules.
 Written examinations for all modules, whether taught in semester 1 or in semester 2 or both, will be carried out at the end of the academic year (unless otherwise stated).